sveltejs/svelte/site/content/tutorial/02-reactivity/05-reactivity-and-functions/text.md

 $: y = (x*x+k) * (x*x+k) - k;
 ```

-And want to abstract perhaps it's natural to think of there as being a function `f(x)` with `k` as a global variable:
+And you want to abstract it.
+Perhaps it's natural to think of there being a function `f(x)` with `k` as a global variable:

 ```js
 let x = 0;